passlab/upir-generator/mlir/README.md

 This is an example of an out-of-tree [MLIR](https://mlir.llvm.org/) dialect for Parallel IR.

+## Workflow

+1. REX compiler parses the input source code and constructs a Sage AST.
+2. Optionally, we can perform some optimizations that won't eliminate any parallel information.
+3. By traversing the Sage AST, an MLIR AST using multiple dialects is created.
+The core part is `parallel` dialect, which converts the input OpenMP code to a language-neutral parallel IR.
+5. Based on their needs or toolchain, users can either use Sage AST or MLIR AST to perform optimization, transformation and the rest compiling work.

+MLIR libraries are required but not Clang.

 ## Building

 This setup assumes that you have built LLVM and MLIR in `$BUILD_DIR` and installed them to `$PREFIX`.
 To build and launch the tests, run